Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ## Next steps

+The above sample uses a direct mapping between registrationId (in Device Provisioning Service) to deviceId (in IoT Hub) to digital twin Id (in Azure Digital Twins).
+In the [Azure Digital Twins and IoT Hub Integration Sample](https://github.com/Azure-Samples/digital-twins-iothub-integration/tree/main/device-simulator), the twin model is extended with an additional HubRegistrationId property that is used too reverse lookup the original device from the twin.
+An additional AllocatedHub field in the twin can be added and filled in the allocation function to keep track of which device is registered in which IoT Hub.

 The digital twins created for the devices are stored as a flat hierarchy in Azure Digital Twins, but they can be enriched with model information and a multi-level hierarchy for organization.
 To learn more about this concept, read: